 Investment securities transactions are recorded on the trade date.
 At disposition, the net realized gain or loss is determined on the basis of the cost of the specific investment and is included in earnings.
-RMBS with a fair value of \$35.9 million were purchased in the six-month period ended June 30, 2020 and were settled after period end.
-All RMBS sold in the six-month period ended June 30, 2020 were settled prior to period-end.
-All RMBS purchased and sold in the year ended December 31, 2019 were settled prior to period-end.
+RMBS with a fair value of \$83.8 million were sold in the three-month period ended March 31, 2020 and were settled after period-end.
+All RMBS purchased and sold in the three-month period ended March 31, 2019 were settled prior to period-end.

 Revenue Recognition - Interest income from coupon payments is accrued based on the outstanding principal amount of the RMBS and their contractual terms.
 Premiums and discounts associated with the purchase of the RMBS are amortized and accreted, respectively, into interest income over the projected lives of the securities using the effective interest method.
 The Company's policy for estimating prepayment speeds for calculating the effective yield is to evaluate historical performance, consensus on prepayment speeds, and current market conditions.
 Adjustments are made for actual prepayment activity.
-Approximately \$4.1 million and \$7.7 million in interest income was receivable at June 30, 2020 and December 31, 2019, respectively.
+Approximately \$4.7 million and \$7.7 million in interest income was receivable at March 31, 2020 and December 31, 2019, respectively.
 Interest income receivable has been classified within "Receivables and other assets" on the consolidated balance sheets.
 For further discussion of Receivables and other assets, see Note 13.

 Impairment - The Company evaluates its RMBS on a quarterly basis to assess whether a decline in the fair value below the amortized cost basis should be recognized in earnings or other comprehensive income.
 The presence of an impairment is based upon a fair value decline below a security's amortized cost basis and a corresponding adverse change in expected cash flows due to credit related factors as well as non-credit factors, such as changes in interest rates and market spreads.
-A security is considered to be impaired if the Company (i) intends to sell the security, (ii) will more likely than not be required to sell the security before recovering its cost basis, or (iii) does not expect to recover the security's entire amortized cost basis, even if the Company does not intend to sell the security, or the Company believes it is more likely than not that it will be required to sell the security is adjusted.
-However, if the Company does not intend to sell the impaired security and it is more likely than not that it will not be required to sell before recovering to sell before recovery, the impairment is separated into (i) the estimated amount relating to credit loss, or the credit component, and (ii) the amount relating to all other factors, or the non-credit neatened in accumulated other comprehensive income (loss).
+A security is considered to be impaired if the Company (i) intends to sell the security, (ii) will more likely than not be required to sell the security before recovering its cost basis, or (iii) does not expect to recover the security sentire amortized cost basis, even if the Company does not intend to sell the security, or the Company believes it is more likely than not that it will be required to sell the security before recovering its cost basis.
+Under these scenarios, the full amount of impairment is recognized currently in earnings and the cost basis of the security is adjusted.
+However, if the Company does not intend to sell the impaired security and it is more likely than not that it will not be required to sell before recovery, the impairment is separated into (i) the estimated amount relating to credit loss, or the credit component, and (ii) the amount relating to all other factors, or the non-credit component.
+Credit related impairment is recognized as an allowance on the balance sheet with a corresponding adjustment to earnings, with the remainder of the loss recognized in accumulated other comprehensive income (loss).
 The allowance for credit loss as well as adjustment to earnings can be reversed for subsequent changes in the estimate of expected credit loss.
-Impairment has been classified within "Realized loss on RMBS, available-for-sale, net" on the interim consolidated statements of income (loss).
-For further discussion of impairment, see Note 4.